Algorithms for FFT Beamforming Radio Interferometers: Applications

-Since $(\nant - |\deltaindex|)$ is the Fourier transform of the sinc-squared-like function in Equation~\ref{e:bp_max_arbitrary}, we see from convolution theorem that weights come from \emph{deconvolving} the window's auto-convolution with the sinc-squared function.
-These coefficients are shown for our example window in Figure~\ref{f:wA}.
+The expression $(\nant - |\deltaindex|)$ is proportional to the Fourier transform over $A$ of the function in Equation~\ref{e:bp_max_arbitrary}.
+As such, by the convolution theorem, dividing by this expression and the subsequent Fourier-transform-like operation from $\delta$ to $A$ amount to a \emph{deconvolution} operation on the window's auto-convolution.
+These coefficients $w^A$ are shown for our example window in Figure~\ref{f:wA}.
 We see that the windowed beam with arbitrary steering angle can be formed with a much more compact set of weights compared to an unwindowed pointed beam.
 In the case shown, a kernel of five weights obtains an excellent approximation to the full set of weights.
+As such, in applications where FFT beams are formed in the initial correlation and then regridded in a post processing step, the regridding will be computationally more convenient for these optimal windowed beams.

 A key point is that if we form a full set of $M$ optimal windowed beams, this is an \emph{invertable} operation on the redundancy stacked visibilities.
 That means that the set of optimal windowed beams also contain the same sky information as the redundancy stacked visibilities.